iamsingularity/showllable/README.md

 showllable()
 ```

-After doing these two steps you are free to use apply the animations in your entire project, just go to the element you want to animate and put a date-anime attribute with the value symbolizing the side you want to animate
+After doing these two steps you are free to use apply the animations in your entire project, just go to the element you want to animate and put a date-anime attribute with the value symbolizing the side you want to animate.

 ```html
 <div data-anime='top'></div>